microsoft/promptflow/examples/flows/integrations/azure-ai-language/multi_intent_conversational_language_understanding/README.md

 # Multi Intent Conversational Language Understanding

-A flow that can be used to determine multiple intents in a user query leveraging an LLM with Conversatioanal Language Understanding.
+A flow that can be used to determine multiple intents in a user query leveraging an LLM with Conversational Language Understanding.

 This sample flow utilizes Azure AI Language's Conversational Language Understanding to perform various analyses on text or documents.
 It performs: